mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

 # 3D and Virtual Reality data visualisation for researchers
 ## Workshop Content
-~5min         - Introduction and brief overview of VR in research (Monash and broader).
-~5min         - Overview of equipment.
-~5min         - Overview of common software/applications.
-~5min         - Maximising the use of VR - When to potentially use VR (and when not to?).
-~10min     - Overview of process with sample data set - Data to visualisation using VR.
-~5min         - Demonstrate sample data set in VR.
-~20min     - Participants pair up and take turns interacting with samples

 ### Intro:
 #### Data Visualisation - 3D visualisation - Virtual Reality